juanma-wp/enterprise-block-editor/Module 2: Building with Blocks/02 Building Block Themes.md

 #### Settings

-The settings section controls which options are available in the editor interface.
+The settings section controls which options are available to be set, either in the styles section or in the Site Editor interface,.
 You can define global settings that apply to all blocks or specify settings for individual block types:

 ```json
 {